 This week we marked 33 years since the reunification of Germany and Europe with it.
 It was described in 1990 as ‘nothing short of a miracle’.
 To me rather than a miracle, it showed the power of politics and diplomacy to find solutions.
 Europe is about discovering the political will to overcome seemingly impossible odds and differences, about find ways forward that transform lives, about solving inter-generational geo-political issues and changing the course of history.

+Whether it is on migration, on our MFF or on enlargement, we need a dose of that spirit again.
 The European Parliament is ready.
 Ready to bring in the views of our citizens and to take the messages back home to them.
 Ready to play its part to bring EU citizens on board.
 Because that is the only way of ensuring that our reforms are ultimately successful.

 You may find here the transcriptions of her speech per language: